marcinwiacek/requestor/readme.md

 smth horrible and improve it.
 This is called progress (BTW, Android 1.0 or Windows 1.0 were not excellent too).
 If you're not patient, write & propose smth better or shut up & allow big boys to work.
+PS.
+If you think, that JavaScript is best for various things, I don't have other comments.

 # Installation
 1. install nodejs - ```sudo snap install node --classic --channel=20```